Syrian opposition in new search for transitional government

 But some in the opposition have grown wary since, fearing that Western powers were influencing the process to come up with a government that would negotiate with Assad and keep the minority-ruled police state intact, according to various opposition sources.

-The powerful Muslim Brotherhood, the only organized political force in the opposition, is largely against forming a government at present, although Arab and Western-backed members of the coalition want one, the sources said.
+The powerful Muslim Brotherhood, the only organised political force in the opposition, is largely against forming a government at present, although Arab and Western-backed members of the coalition want one, the sources said.

 The 70-member coalition was formed with Western and Gulf backing in Qatar at the beginning of December.
 Power struggles swiftly emerged among its members, contributing to failed efforts to agree on a transitional government.